 About the Artist

-Britt Hewitt is a New York City based soprano and singer/songwriter.
+Britt Hewitt is a New York City based soprano and composer.
 A devoted experimentalist, she can often be found working with composers on new works, writing and producing music of her own, and teaching a small number of students in voice and writing.
-Hewitt holds a Bachelor of Music from The Juilliard School, and is a member of the New York Songwriters Circle.
+Hewitt holds a Bachelor of Music from The Juilliard School, is a staff singer in the Fifth Avenue Presbyterian Church Choir. and is a member of the New York Songwriters Circle.

 Hewitt hasn't known a life without music.
 Her parents recall her penning her own songs at the age of three, and she was always eager to perform from the family coffee table in her hometown of Jacksonville, Florida.
 She started taking formal lessons in country music singing at the age of eight.
 By twelve, she was performing for local television, winning competitions, and recording her own music.
 She was accepted into LaVilla Middle School of the Arts, where she studied music theory and history, classical and jazz, and musical theatre.
 Her final year at LaVilla marked her first performance in opera, when the school put together a pastiche program for the Metropolitan Opera's education team.

-Since graduating from Juilliard, Hewitt has worked with virtual and in-person companies and projects to develop new works across the world, including The American Opera Project, Opera Harmony, National Sawdust, The Stone and Experiments in Opera.
-For the latter, she created the title role in Everything for Dawn, which premiered on All Arts in October 2022.
+Since graduating from Juilliard, Hewitt has worked with virtual and in-person companies and projects to develop new works across the world, including The American Opera Project, Opera Harmony, National Sawdust, The Stone, BeComEnsemble, Artpark, and Experiments in Opera.
+For the latter, she created the title role in Everything for Dawn, which premiered on All Arts in October 2022, and wrote the libretto for Mischief (or Rathattan) in their upcoming evening of short operas, Five Ways to Die.
 She was commissioned by The Peace Studio to translate, produce, and record an original song with Corsican artist Petru Canon.
 The resulting work, Dì Mi L'Amore, can be heard during the ending credits of Conversations that #OfferPeace with world leaders and renowned artists in collaboration with NowThis and PBS All Arts.
 For her vocal contributions to work in progress Faces of God. she was mentioned in Vogue Italy.
 In the summers of 2020 and 2021, she studied at Blue Hill, Maine's historic Kneisel Hall Chamber Music Festival, and was the first vocalist to do so.
 Hewitt released her debut self-produced EP, Unfastened, in June 2021.
-She has a small roster of students to which she teaches music and voice.
+Hewitt composed music for Juilliard Drama Short Film Old Times, which premiered at Film at Lincoln Center and won awards at the Soho International Film Festival in 2023.